Lead Generation Strategies for Technology Companies

 Each person that you hope to obtain through B2B lead generation strategies will have a different skill set and knowledge base.
 It is unfair to expect that every prospect will automatically understand your tech solution and how it will impact their work environment.

-Some of your best clients might not even know they have a problem, so don’t just focus on the bottom of the funnel, brand-building content.
+Some of your best clients might not even know they have a problem, so don’t just focus on the brand-building content for the bottom of the funnel.
 Provide educational content for every stage of the buyer’s journey including:

 - Awareness – TOFU